coltekin/TRmorph/README.md

 TRmorph (http://www.let.rug.nl/coltekin/trmorph/)

-This is the README file for the new version of TRmorph (updated 2013-07)
+This is the README file introduces TRmorph version 0.9

 TRmorph is a open source/free morphological analyzer for Turkish.
 The current version is a complete rewrite of the (earlier) SFST[2] version